Nordgedanken/intellij-autohotkey/README.md

 - Syntax highlighting (under construction; no error checking available currently)
 - Run configurations
+- Quick documentation
 - More to come in the future...

+Dependencies:

+- Archive Browser plugin (for documentation assistance)

 <p><i>Note: This plugin is under development and does not have a stable release yet.
 Please report any issues to the plugin's <a href="https://github.com/Nordgedanken/intellij-autohotkey/issues">GitHub page</a>.</i></p>
 <!-- Plugin description end -->

 <!-- [![Plugin Screenshot][product-screenshot]](https://plugins.jetbrains.com/plugin/13945-autohotkey-language) -->

 <!-- GETTING STARTED -->
 ## Getting Started